RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/Day_2/README.md

 We try to implement the same program "sum of numbers from 1 to n" in a different method by taking the advantage of ABI interface and function calls.
 - There is the main C program containing the code for the summation of numbers from 1 to n.
 - We modify it and through the C program we make some funtion calls to the Assembly Language Program trhough the registers a0 and a1.
-- We write the assembly language program in thr ROSC-V ISA and do the computation.
+- We write the assembly language program in the RISC-V ISA and do the computation.
 - Finally we send back the final results through the register a0 to the C pogram to get the final output.